kennethleungty/COVID19-Vaccine-Sentiment-Analysis/README.md

   3. Sentiment Analysis with NLTK Vader
   4. Sentiment Analysis with TextBlob
   5. Sentiment Analysis with Stanza
+  6. Sentiment Analysis with FlairNLP
+  7. Sentiment Analysis with Stanford CoreNLP
-  6. Insights from Sentiment Analyses
+  8. Insights from Sentiment Analyses (Comparison of Results)
-  7. Compound Sentiment with Ensemble Method
+  9. Compound Sentiment with Ensemble Method (Average Scoring and Max Voting)

 - For the full write-up, do check out the Medium article for this project: __